FREQUENTLY ASKED QUESTIONS (Faq's)

 A branding project involves a lot of information gathering: notes and conversations with you, plus reviewing visual examples to get your feedback before anything is designed.
-We’ll discuss your business goals, history, audience, competitors, and more.
-This sets parameters that guide the design.
-Since you’re helping to set those parameters yourself, you can be confident your brand identity will be just right.
-Read more details on the process.
+We'll discuss your business goals, history, audience, competitors, etc. This sets parameters that guide the design.
+Since you're helping to set those parameters yourself, you can be confident your brand identity will be just right.
+Check out our process here.

 How do I know we're a good match for each other?

-Not to sound like we’re dating here, but compatibility is important.
-Take a look at my design portfolio.
-Does it have the general style you’re after?
-You need a designer whose work matches the aesthetic you’re aiming for.
-You might love how a designer presents their work, or maybe they have a great reputation or you genuinely like them as a person.
-But if their body of work itself doesn’t feel like you could imagine your project fitting in, you should probably look elsewhere.
-A designer can sometimes work in different styles, but their own unconscious preferences will act like a magnet pulling the design back to their sweet spot.
+Not to sound like we're dating here, but compatibility is essential.
+Please take a look at my design portfolio.
+Does it have the general style you're after?
+It would be best to have a designer whose work matches the aesthetic you're aiming for.
+You might love how a designer presents their work, or maybe they have an excellent reputation, or you genuinely like them.
+But if their body of work doesn't feel like you could imagine your project fitting in, you should probably look elsewhere.
+Designers can sometimes work in different styles, but their unconscious preferences will act like a magnet pulling the design back to its sweet spot.
 Which hopefully is the reason you selected them in the first place!

 How picky should I be when getting a logo and a look for my business?

 Your brand identity—which includes the logo—is the face of your business to the public.
-Logos are high-visibility projects—they’re on every website, card, handout, presentation, and package you’ll ever produce.
-Your logo is at work 24/7, helping prospective customers form the right impression.
+Logos are high-visibility projects on every website, card, handout, presentation, and package you'll ever produce.
+Your logo works 24/7, helping prospective customers form the right impression.
 But also make sure your designer will think beyond the logo and create a system of cohesive elements that can represent your brand.
-The goal is to make your materials so distinctively yours, that you could even hide that beautiful logo and everyone would still know they belonged to your company.
+The goal is to make your materials so distinctively yours that you could hide that beautiful logo, and everyone would still know they belonged to your company.

 What if you haven't done any work in my industry before?

 I get it.
-If you’re a law firm, it can feel less risky to hire a designer who specializes in law firms.
-But design principles don’t change from industry to industry.
-And drawing from broader experience is actually a bonus, since clichés in one industry can be fresh ideas in another.
-I always start by looking at your competitors and related organizations to learn what the conventions are in your field.
-Then we take into account how much you should fit in or stand out, and design accordingly.
+Hiring a designer specializing in law firms can feel less risky if you're a law firm.
+But design principles don't change from industry to industry.
+And drawing from broader experience is a bonus since clichés in one sector can be fresh ideas in another.
+I always start by looking at your competitors and related organizations to learn the conventions in your field.
+Then we consider how much you should fit in or stand out and design accordingly.
 A strong designer can work in any industry.

 We're not in the same city.
 Can we still work together?